yourvick/eamena_tutorials/README.md

 - Type in the EAMENA\-number of the Heritage Place you want to add and click on it to add the relationship\.
 	- If the record you wish to relate it to does not exist yet, you can choose to create a new Heritage Place here\.
 		- To do so click on ‘Create a New Heritage Place’ and fill in the Assessment Summary for this new Heritage Place\.
 		- Remember to come back and complete the record for the new Heritage Place you have created\.
-You can access the new Heritage Place directly by clicking on the ‘edit’ \(pencil\) icon beside it \(Figure 9\)\.
+You can access the new Heritage Place directly by clicking on the ‘edit’ \(pencil\) icon beside it\.
 - Click ‘__Add__’\.
 	- A default relationship type of “\[This site feature\] *contains or confines* \[the related site\]”, and an inverse relationship of “\[The related site\] *is contained or confined by* \[this site feature\]” will be created for your relationship\.
 		- For example, if your Site Feature is a ‘Sanctuary’, within the settlement recorded by the Heritage Place, you could relate this to another separate Heritage Place record, which is an individual ‘Temple’ within that Sanctuary\.